Fustli/k8s-deterministic-networking/docs/reports/BANDWIDTH_CONTROL_VERIFICATION.md

 ## 🎯 Executive Summary

-The ML Controller's bandwidth control mechanism has been **successfully verified and is working correctly**.
+The Flow Manager's bandwidth control mechanism has been **successfully verified and is working correctly**.
 After fixing the Hubble metrics connectivity issue, the system now:

 - ✅ Dynamically adjusts bandwidth based on jitter thresholds
 - ✅ Respects minimum (10M) and maximum (1000M) bandwidth limits